parflow/parflow/docs/user_manual/source/user_manual.rst

      \right \}
    ~=~ 0 .

-After doing some more algebra, we get the following :math:`n_p- 1` equations for :math:`S_i`:
+After doing some more algebra, we get the following :math:`\nu- 1` equations for :math:`S_i`:

 .. math::